junyanz/iGAN/README.md

 * `--model_type`: currently only supports dcgan_theano.
 * `--model_file`: the file that stores the generative model; If not specified, `model_file='./models/%s.%s' % (model_name, model_type)`
 * `--top_k`: the number of the candidate results being displayed
 * `--average`: show average image in the main window.
 Inspired by [AverageExplorer](https://people.eecs.berkeley.edu/~junyanz/projects/averageExplorer/), average image is a weighted average of multiple generated results, with the weights reflecting user-indicated importance.
-You can switch between average mode and normal mode by press `A` or check/uncheck `average` button.
+You can switch between average mode and normal mode by press `A`.
 * `--shadow`: We build a sketching assistance system for guiding the freeform drawing of objects inspired by [ShadowDraw](http://vision.cs.utexas.edu/projects/shadowdraw/shadowdraw.html)
 To use the interface, download the model `hed_shoes_64` and run the following script
 ```bash